turinova/erp_turinova_new/docs/QUICK_REFERENCE.md

 SELECT id, name FROM materials
 WHERE (image_url IS NULL OR image_url = '')
 AND deleted_at IS NULL;

+-- Find inactive materials
+SELECT id, name, active FROM materials
+WHERE active = FALSE
+AND deleted_at IS NULL;

+-- Count active vs inactive materials
+SELECT
+  active,
+  COUNT(*) as count
+FROM materials
+WHERE deleted_at IS NULL
+GROUP BY active;

 -- Count images in Media library
 SELECT COUNT(*) FROM media_files;